Kokand: Etymology

-A Turkic derivation is untenable chronologically, but goes as such: "Kokand's name derives from the well-known tribal family group of 'Kokan' who belong to the Kongrat tribe of Uzbeks."
+Another explanation claims a Turkic derivation, and might refer to the "tribal family group of 'Kokan' who belong to the Kongrat tribe of Uzbeks".

 History

+Early history

 The town of Kokand is one of the oldest towns in Uzbekistan and is situated in the western part of Fergana Valley.
 In the chronicles of the 10th century, the first written documents concerning town of Hukande, Havokande (old names of the town).
 In the 13th century, like most of Central Asian towns, the Mongols ruined the city.
 The town is a significant hub for trading on the Silk Route.

 Kokand has existed since at least the 10th century, under the name of Khavakand, and was frequently mentioned in traveler's accounts of the caravan route between South Asia and East Asia.
-The Han Dynasty of China conquered the entire city in the 1st Century B.C.
+The Han dynasty of China conquered the entire city in the 1st century BC.
 Later, the Arabs conquered the region from Tang Empire.
 The Mongols destroyed Kokand in the 13th century.

+Foundation and Uzbek period

-The present city began as a fort in 1732 on the site of another older fortress called Eski-Kurgan.
-In 1740, it became the capital of an Uzbek kingdom, the Khanate of Kokand, which reached as far as Kyzylorda to the west and Bishkek to the northeast.
+The present city was founded as a fort in 1732 on the site of another older fortress called Eski-Kurgan by Shahrukh Uzbek ruler of Ferghana.
+In 1740, city became the capital of an Uzbek kingdom, the Khanate of Kokand, which reached as far as Kyzylorda to the west and Bishkek to the northeast.
 Kokand was also the major religious center of the Fergana Valley, boasting more than 300 mosques.

+Russian colonial period

 Imperial forces of Russian Empire under Mikhail Skobelev captured the city in 1883 which then became part of Russian Turkistan.
 During World War I, two revolutions happened in the Russian Empire. it was the capital of the short-lived (72 days) (1917–18) anti-Bolshevik Provisional Government of Autonomous Turkistan (also known as Kokand Autonomy).
 They sought co-operation from Ataman Dutov and Alash Orda.
 However, their emissary to the Amir of Bukhara achieved little.

-In September 1918, the Bolsheviks burned down the city and massacred over ten thousand citizens.
+In September 1918, Bolsheviks burned down the city and massacred over ten thousand citizens during their campaign against the Basmachi movement.